There’s nothing like studying a species up close to get a grasp of how they’ve adapted to their environment.

 Your zoo visit will include: Introduction, Healesville Sanctuary Teacher workshop, observation and data collection time, Spirits of the Sky presentation and keeper talks.
 Check out your Teaching Guide for other ideas of what to do at the zoo.

 Use activities in the Teaching Guide to deepen students’ learning back at school.

 Use the Teaching Guide to enable students to master their knowledge and skills in real-world contexts.

 Area of Study 2: How do living systems sustain life?

 - Students meet wildlife up close to study adaptations, ecological relationships and human impacts to investigate how living things survive

 Area of Study 3: Practical Investigation

 - Students collect qualitative and quantitative data on their chosen species to complete their Practical Investigation back at school

 Plan your excursion

 Staying Alive is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
-Students will need a copy of the student workbook (download from below), clipboard and a pen.
+This could include a raincoat, hat and sun protection.